Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Experiments

 \subsection{Investigation on Concept Drift}

 Here, we investigate the difficulty brought by the concept drift issue in the proposed dataset.
 Specifically, we evaluate the above-mentioned methods in two cases.
-The first case (denoted by ``Original") states that the models are optimized on the normal training set, while the second case (denoted by ``Occurs") is that the concept drift data is ignored during training such that the models have no information about the drifted data.
-Since the second case accesses smaller data than the full training set, we manually force the size of the training data in the first case to be the same as that in the second case.
-Experimental results are shown in Table \ref{Concept_Drift}, where the top-1/top-5 accuracies are given for each model.
+The first case (denoted by "Original") states that the models are optimized on the normal training set, while the second case (denoted by "Drift") is that the concept drift data is ignored during training such that the models have no information about the drifted data.
+Experimental results are shown in Table \ref{Concept_Drift}, where the top-1 accuracy is given for each model.
 We observe that all the models perform better in the first case than in the second case, and the two cases express a performance gap about 5\% for most models.
 Concept drift exhibit the changes of color and shape during the growth of the instances, in which the appearance features have been altered.
 If such concept drift data is not involved in training, the features of the instances extracted by the well-fitted models are hardly transferred to match the features in the drifted states.
 This verifies that the CDLT provides valuable data occurring concept drift for future practical research, and also poses the necessity of modelling the feature transferability of the concept drift in model design.